 - Check the warning list; each authority provides a list of scam brokers or unregulated entities.

 - If you are being approached by a company claiming to be regulated and you find it that it isn’t, please flag it to the relevant authority, using the links below.

-Tips For Tesing A Broker You Want To Use.
+Tips For Testing A Broker You Want To Use.

-- Call customer support, or your acocunt representative and ask them some questions to see if they are responsive.
+- Call customer support or your account representative and ask them some questions to see if they are responsive.